Steve Bannon: Early life and education

-Service as naval officer
+Career

+U.S. Navy

-Bannon was an officer in the United States Navy for seven years in the late 1970s and early 1980s; he served on the destroyer USS Paul F. Foster as a surface warfare officer in the Pacific Fleet, and afterwards as a special assistant to the chief of naval operations at the Pentagon.
+Bannon was an officer in the United States Navy from 1977 to 1983; he served on the destroyer USS Paul F. Foster as a surface warfare officer in the Pacific Fleet, and afterwards as a special assistant to the chief of naval operations at the Pentagon.
 Bannon's job at the Pentagon was, among other things, handling messages between senior officers and writing reports about the state of the Navy fleet worldwide.
 While at the Pentagon, Bannon attended Georgetown University at night and obtained his master's degree in national security studies.

 In 1980, Bannon was deployed to the Persian Gulf to assist with Operation Eagle Claw during the Iran hostage crisis.
-In a 2015 interview, Bannon said that the mission's failure marked a turning point in his political world-view from largely apolitical to strongly Reaganite, which was further reinforced by the September 11 attacks.
-He recounted, "I wasn't political until I got into the service and saw how badly Jimmy Carter fucked things up.
+In a 2015 interview, Bannon said that the mission's failure marked a turning point in his political worldview from largely apolitical to strongly Reaganite, which was further reinforced by the September 11 attacks.
+He recounted,"I wasn't political until I got into the service and saw how badly Jimmy Carter fucked things up.
 I became a huge Reagan admirer.
 Still am.
 But what turned me against the whole establishment was coming back from running companies in Asia in 2008 and seeing that [George W.] Bush had fucked up as badly as Carter.
 The whole country was a disaster."

-Business career

 Investment banking

 After his military service, Bannon worked at Goldman Sachs as an investment banker in the Mergers and Acquisitions Department.
 In 1987, he relocated from New York to Los Angeles, to assist Goldman in expanding their presence in the entertainment industry.
-He stayed at this position with Goldman in Los Angeles for two years, and left with the title of vice president.
+He stayed in this position with Goldman in Los Angeles for two years, and left with the title of vice president.

-Pivot in career into media and investing
+Media and investing

 In 1990, Bannon and several colleagues from Goldman Sachs launched their own company Bannon & Co., a boutique investment bank specializing in media.
-In one of Bannon & Co.'s transactions, the firm represented Westinghouse Electric which wanted to sell Castle Rock Entertainment.
+In one of Bannon & Co.'s transactions, the firm represented Westinghouse Electric, which wanted to sell Castle Rock Entertainment.
 Bannon negotiated a sale of Castle Rock to Turner Broadcasting System, which was owned by Ted Turner at the time.
 Instead of a full adviser's fee, Bannon & Co. accepted a financial stake in five television shows, including Seinfeld, which was in its third season.
 Bannon still receives cash residuals each time Seinfeld is aired.

-Société Générale purchased Bannon & Co. in 1998.
+In 1998, Société Générale purchased Bannon & Co.